 “What Really Matters” by Haim Shapira is a non-fiction book which asks many philosophical questions and sometimes even answers them.
-The literal translation of the title is “On Really Important Things”.
+The literal translation of the title is “Things that Truly Matter”.

 My rating for What Really matters – 4